Cost of Making a Independent film!

 You’ve also got lights, which can range from desk lamps or iPhone flashlights, (once I actually use the headlights of a vehicle)…..

 There’s no real solid way to work it out.
-On a Sy-Fi film I made, I payed the actors $12 an hour and having minimal or zero crew to minimize costs.
+On a Sy-Fi film I made, I payed the actors by the hour and having minimal or zero crew to minimize costs.
 I also gave each member of the crew and cast a copy of the finished product as well as all outtakes they were in for their video reels.
-I bought authentic wardrobe for less than $20 an item.
 We then shot fast shots that I’ve pre-planned to make filming days short and simple, which also removes catering cost because I can bring snacks and drinks instead of a full lunch break for an 8 to 12-hour day.

 My camera is one I already own, so there’s no need to add that to the budget, and I’ve made a fig rig from PVC pipe and a screw to hold the camera steady while running.
 A blank gun and a box of ammo for one scene will cost about $120 total, and I keep the gun and remaining ammo for future films.

 All of this could be done with greater expense.
 A big RED camera on Steadicam harness, highly paid actors making $1000 a day, a full crew operating lights and sound, etc. But you don’t need that to make a pastiche of 1970s low budget slashers.